 And you can, too.

-How to Start a Copywriter Portfolio from Scratch
+How to Start a Copywriting Portfolio from Scratch

 After I built my first writer’s site, I started poring through the job boards.
 Desperate to gain experience and build a solid portfolio, I pitched to any ad that seemed within my ability.
 The vast majority of these were blogging gigs, but one day, I stumbled on an interesting job description on Craigslist (I know, I know…but keep reading – it worked out!).
 It was a freelance photographer needing an ad for his upcoming webinar.
 He had some boring copy and wanted it jazzed up a bit.

 To keep it short: